West Virginia: Quality of life

+Percent of Americans living below the poverty line in each U.S. state, and the District of Columbia.
+West Virginia has one of the highest poverty rates.

 Economy

 West Virginia coal exports declined 40% in 2013—a loss of $2.9 billion and overall total exports declined 26%.
 West Virginia ranked last in the Gallup Economic Index for the fourth year running.
 West Virginia's score was −44, or a full 17 points lower than the average of −27 for the other states in the bottom ten.
 West Virginia ranked 48th in the CNBC "Top States for Business 2013" based on measures of competitiveness such as economy, workforce and cost of living—ranking among the bottom five states for the last six years running.
 West Virginia ranked 49th in the 2014 State New Economy Index and has ranked in the bottom three states since 1999.
 West Virginia ranked last or next-to-last in critical indicators such as Workforce Education, Entrepreneurial Activity, High-Tech Jobs, and Scientists and Engineers.

 Employment

 In 2012, West Virginia's gross domestic product (GDP) grew by 3.3%.
 The state issued a report highlighting the state's GDP as indicating a fast-growing economy, but did not address employment indicators.
 In 2009–2013, the U.S. real GDP increased 9.6% and total employment increased 3.9%.
 In West Virginia during the same time period, its real GDP increased about 11%, while total employment decreased by 1,000 jobs from 746,000 to 745,000.

 In 2013, West Virginia ranked last in the nation with an employment-to-population ratio of only 50%, compared to the national average of 59%.
 The state lost 5,600 jobs in its labor force in four critical economic sectors: construction (1,900), manufacturing (1,100), retail (1,800), and education (800), while gaining just 400 in mining and logging.
 The state's Civilian Labor Force dropped by 15,100.